Mara 2019 – The Final Couple of Days in the bush

 We also sponsor a village girl by the name of Joyce, to help with her schooling and provide her with some clothing too.
 This was the second time we have met her and her Mum, but we weren’t prepared for what actually happened next.
 Out of the blue, Joyce’s Mum presented both Rose and I with Maasai blankets and the most beautiful beaded Maasai necklaces.
 We were truly humbled by her generosity and remain so.

-And so another successful visit to the Mara drew to a close and as we left, we were already looking forward to our next visit with guests in June 2020.
+And so Mara 2019, another successful visit, drew to a close.
+As we left, we were already looking forward to our next visit with guests in June 2020.
 Little did we know what was around the corner for us all.